-4The discussion is archived at http://permalink.gmane.org/gmane.comp.java.openjdk.core-libs.devel/2628

-5Studies about the selection of the pivots and the reason for this improvement are yet underway.
+4The discussion is archived at http://permalink.gmane.org/gmane.comp.java.openjdk.core-libs.devel/2628 5Studies about the selection of the pivots and the reason for this improvement are yet underway.

-• the mid-left piece, delimited between positions l and k, includes items that are larger than p and smaller than q;

-- the mid-right piece, delimited between positions k and g, includes items that have still to be examined by the algorithm; - the rightmost piece, after position g, includes items that are larger than q.
+- The leftmost piece, delimited by l , includes all items which are smaller that p; - the mid-left piece, delimited between positions l and k, includes items that are larger than p and smaller than q; - the mid-right piece, delimited between positions k and g, includes items that have still to be examined by the algorithm; - the rightmost piece, after position g, includes items that are larger than q.